 Given that this all comes to fruition, the changes in both e-commerce and logistics will be dramatic.
 These two industries are interconnected and rely on each other.
 Amazon could likely convince more and more merchants to sell on Amazon by providing them with an inclusive, full-service logistics solution.

-Thus, it is realistic possibility.
+Thus, it is a realistic possibility.
 Amazon has been marketing shipping services for years already.
-Its just a matter of them, bringing that strategy from last-mile logistics over to the ocean freight industry.
+It’s just a matter of them, bringing that strategy from last-mile logistics over to the ocean freight industry.
 Traditional NVOCC’s, freight forwarders and shipping lines are going to have to turn to digital solutions to keep up with decreasing prices and efficiency.
-Furthermore they will have to promote trust and work on reliability and visibility in order to compete against the Amazon NVOCC disruption.
+Furthermore, they will have to promote trust and work on reliability and visibility in order to compete against the Amazon NVOCC disruption.

 As Amazon is not disclosing their master plan publicly, we can only consider what observations are being made from the outside.
 For example, a most recent update from Steve Ferreira, founder and CEO of Ocean Audit Inc., provided the info that on October 1st, Amazon imported 90 x 53’ brand new intermodal containers from China.
 This comes after the update on September 20th, in which Amazon reportedly imported 78 x 53’ empty intermodal containers, amounting to 350 over the past few weeks.
 Furthermore, the 779 open job positions under ‘Transport and Logistics’ on the Amazon website job board indicates investment in further serious developments.